 EYFS starts with the Long Term Plan.
 Medium Term Plans are based on the children's interest and are child led.
-Regular planning meetings are held with the children to ask them what they would like to learn and a topic web is made with the children.
+Regular planning meetings are held with the children to ask them what they would like to learn.
 The teachers and classroom assistants then add in ideas depending on the skills the children need to develop.
-The parents are invited to contribute ideas to the planning.
-These plans are used by the EYFS teachers as a guide for daily / weekly planning; however the teacher may alter these MTP's in response to the needs (achievements and interests) of the children.
+These plans are used by the EYFS teachers as a guide for daily / weekly planning; however, the teacher may alter these MTP's in response to the needs (achievements and interests) of the children.